 40. Have a Cardboard Box Colouring Adventure

 If you have a giant cardboard box sitting around, why not use it to your advantage and some creative fun with it?
-You can open it up and, together as a family, create a town map on the surface of the box, with roads, tracks, bridges, parks, carparks and maybe a fairy tale castle?
-You can than add some wooden building blocks, cars, trains and some wooden/plastic animals and then let your family’s imagination run wild.
+You can open it up and, together as a family, create a town map on the surface of the box, with roads, tracks, bridges, parks, carparks, and maybe a fairy tale castle?
+You can then add some wooden building blocks, cars, trains, and some wooden/plastic animals and then let your family’s imagination run wild.
 Alternately, you can turn the whole box into a play den for your little ones.
-Decorate the box as a small house, cut out some windows and place a cushion and some a tea set inside.
+Decorate the box as a small house, cut out some windows, and place a cushion and some a tea set inside.
 Your perfect little one’s perfect home!

 41. Pillow Sumo

 LET’S GET READY TO RUMBLE!
 Pillow Sumo Wrestling is a hilarious activity to do as a family!
 Not only is everyone being safe, but also you will be screaming from having so much fun!
 For each person, you will need two pillows, a large t-shirt, and a belt or some rope.
 Simply tie one pillow to the person’s back and the other to their front and slip the t-shirt over the top.
 Then you have your sumo wrestlers!
 Play in your living room and remove all sharp corners because it will get manic, but it will be some much fun!
 You can also turn it into a lesson.
 If the children of your family are prone to end up in a wrestling fight or have anger problems, teach them to only fight with this game because you can control it, and no one will get hurt.
 Tell them they are only allowed to get physical during these sessions and it’s a healthy way to get their anger out.

 42. Start a band